Yushan National Park

 Yushan National Park (玉山國家公園 (Yù Shān Gúojiā Gōngyuán)) is one of the nine national parks in Taiwan and was named after the summit Yushan, the highest peak of the park.
 The park covers a total area of 103,121 hectares that includes large sections of the Central Mountain Range.
 The park contains more than thirty peaks over 3,000. m in elevation, and two-thirds of the area within the park is above 2,000. m.
 The elevation difference in the park is 3,600. m, and there are many canyons, cliffs, and valleys.

 Because of its remote location and entry control, Yushan National Park is not among the most visited national parks in Taiwan.
 Even so, the park attracted 1,044,994 visitors in 2015.
+For its flora and fauna, it is considered a potential World Heritage Site.

 Geology

 Taiwan, which owes its existence to the power of plate tectonics, remains a place of regular seismic activity.
 Examples of geological features such as fault lines, joints, and folding can be seen throughout Yushan National Park: